metakocka/metakocka_api_base/docs/generate_sticker.md

 Create delivery service stickers for given list of sales orders.
 Input parameter is list of sales order mk_id.
-You can get this paramether as result of creating new sales order (REST put_document) or as search result of current sales orders (REST search).
+You can get this paramether as result of creating new sales order (REST put_document) or as search result (REST search).
 Service will then generate stickers and for every success order (opr_code = 0) it will return tracking code and link to public URL for file download.
 If their is an error (opr_code > 0), error message will be in paramether error_desc.
+All successful generate sticker will also be join together in one PDF (see parameter generate_sticker_join_document)

 **Example** :
 Request (POST - https://main.metakocka.si/rest/eshop/v1/generate_sticker) :